Happy multiethnic family of four standing outside red brick home.

 • Access to low interest rates when the market rates fall without needing to refinance

-• After the fixed period, varying interest rates can cause budgeting issues as monthly mortgage payments may fluctuate
+• After the fixed period, varying interest rates can cause budgeting issues, as monthly mortgage payments may fluctuate.

-• When market interest rates rise, your interest rate will rise as well
+• When market interest rates rise, your interest rate will rise as well.

-Fixed-Rate Mortgage
+3. Fixed-Rate Mortgage

-Who Are Fixed-Rate Mortgages Best For?
+Who Is A Fixed-Rate Mortgage Best For?

 • Due to the consistent interest rate, principal and interest payments will also stay consistent, which allows for better budgeting.